Skip to main content

 4

-Once the upload is complete the device will reboot automatically and the page will be reloaded
+Once the upload is complete the device will reboot.
+It will take approx. 1 min.
+Wait until the web page is reloaded.

 Reboot